mannguyen0107/LazyFishing/README.md

 		> This is the main script of the bot.

-	* **FishingClient.AHK**
+	* A Folder **LFBot**

-		> This is the fishing script.
+		> This folder contain all the logic of the bot.

 	* A Folder **data**

 		> This folder contain all the necessary files that the bot needs.

 3. Run **LazyFishing.AHK** as Administrator.
-4. Go into the bot Settings and choose the Glyph Version that you are using.
+4. Go to "Login Bot" tab, choose Config then choose the Glyph Version that you are using and its Folder Path.

 	> This is very important that you choose the correct Glyph Version.

-5. Choose the GLyph Folder Path.

-	> Please make sure that you choose the glyph folder path that is appropriate with the Glyph Version you choose in Settings.
+	> Please make sure that you choose the glyph folder path that is appropriate with the Glyph Version you chose.

 6. Add your accounts to the Bot.

-	> 1. You need to launch the GlyphClient.exe of the Glyph Version that you chose earlier in Settings or just click the button **Launch Glyph Client**.
+	> 1. You need to launch the GlyphClient.exe of the Glyph Version that you chose earlier or just click the button **Launch Glyph Client**.
 	> 2. Login to the account that you want to add.
 	> 3. Click on **Save Current Login**.
+	> 4. Keep in mind that you might have to re-add your account every 48-72 hours due to Trove system which reset the hash .dat files.
+	> 5. When you add your account, 2 message box will appear just read it and follow.

-7. Click on **Start All Accounts**.
+7. Click on **Launch All Accounts**.

 	> The Bot will automatically login to all the accounts you added please be patient and wait for it to launch all of them.